Crocs Inc. (CROX) Shares Up Despite Recent Market Volatility

-Crocs Inc. (NASDAQ: CROX)’s stock price has increased by 2.23 compared to its previous closing price of 130.78.
-However, the company has seen a 9.71% increase in its stock price over the last five trading sessions.
+The stock price of Crocs Inc. (NASDAQ: CROX) has jumped by 2.95 compared to previous close of 139.04.
+Despite this, the company has seen a gain of 11.76% in its stock price over the last five trading days.
 Barron’s reported on 02/16/23 that Crocs Rises as Earnings Impress Amid a Sunny Outlook

 Is It Worth Investing in Crocs Inc. (NASDAQ: CROX) Right Now?

-Crocs Inc. (NASDAQ: CROX) has a higher price-to-earnings ratio of 15.05x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.95.
-Analysts have mixed views on the stock, with 6 analysts rating it as a “buy,” 1 as “overweight,” 4 as “hold,” and 0 as “sell.”
+Crocs Inc. (NASDAQ: CROX) has a price-to-earnings ratio that is above its average at 16.00x. and a 36-month beta value of 1.95.
+Opinions on the stock are mixed, with 6 analysts rating it as a “buy,” 1 as “overweight,” 4 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023